Transformers: Age of Extinction: Critical response

 Richard Roeper gave the film a "D", saying that "the longer the movie goes on, the less interesting it becomes; it just wears you down.
 As we were finally reaching the 165-minute mark, all that noise and fury was about as exciting as the special effects in an Ed Wood movie."
 Peter Travers of Rolling Stone gave the film zero out of four stars, calling it "the worst and most worthless Transformers movie yet."
-Kyle Smith of the New York Post gave the film one-and-a-half out of four stars, commenting that "This series was never good, but it was once fun, or at least flashy.
-Now that its gears have gone rusty, it's time for an Alien vs. Predator-style rethink."
 A. O. Scott of The New York Times said in his review that "The story is scaffolding for the action and like every other standing structure, it is wrecked in a thunderous shower of metal, glass, masonry, and earth."

 Clarence Tsui of The Hollywood Reporter commented on his review that it "barely skirts the idea that humankind and planet Earth are about to be totally annihilated.
 What is extinguished is the audience's consciousness after being bombarded for nearly three hours with overwrought emotions ('There's a missile in the living room!'
 Tessa hollers — twice), bad one-liners, and battles that rarely rise above the banal.
 A trio of editors make a technical marvel out of the fight scenes, but can do little to link the story's multiple threads into something coherent."
 Roth Cornet of IGN gave the film a score of 6.3 out of 10, praising the "slightly darker/surprising tone and Lockdown" and his ship while criticizing the "logic/script issues and long running time."
-Joe Neumaier of the New York Daily News gave the film 1 out of five stars, commenting that "If the 'human scenes' all reek of adolescent dialogue and dopey snark masquerading as character development, it's a toss-up if that's better or worse than seeing clattering collections of caliginous junk."
+Joe Neumaier of the New York Daily News gave the film one out of five stars, commenting that "If the 'human scenes' all reek of adolescent dialogue and dopey snark masquerading as character development, it's a toss-up if that's better or worse than seeing clattering collections of caliginous junk."

-Variety called the movie “a splendidly patriotic film, if you happen to be Chinese.”
+Variety called the movie "a splendidly patriotic film, if you happen to be Chinese."
 They lamented the film's slipshod production and said that Michael Bay "crossed the line into self-parody".

 Accolades

 Sequel

-The sequel, titled The Last Knight, was released on June 21, 2017, with Bay stating it was his final entry of the series.
-It received negative reviews and failed at the box office.
+The sequel, titled The Last Knight, was released on June 21, 2017, to both critical and commercial failure, with Bay stating it was his final entry of the series.